lbryio/lbry.tech/documents/glossary.md

 ### Unconfirmed Transaction

 Transaction that is not included in any block.
 Also known as "0-confirmation" transaction.
 Unconfirmed transactions are *relayed* by the nodes and stay in their *mempools*.
-Unconfirmed transaction stays in the pool until the node decides to throw it away, finds it in the blockchain, or includes it in the blockchain itself (if it's a miner).
+An unconfirmed transaction stays in the pool until the node decides to throw it away, finds it in the blockchain, or includes it in the blockchain itself (if it's a miner).
 See also *Confirmation Number*.

 ### UTXO Set

 A collection of *Unspent Transaction Outputs*.
 Typically used in discussions on optimizing an ever-growing index of *transaction outputs* that are not yet *spent*.
-The index is important to efficiently validate newly created transactions.
+The index is important for efficiently validating newly created transactions.
 Even if the rate of the new transactions remains constant, the time required to locate and verify unspent outputs grows.

 ### Wallet

-An application or a service that helps keeping private keys for signing transactions.
+An application or a service that helps in the keeping of private keys for signing transactions.
 Wallet does not keep LBRY credits themselves (they are recorded in *blockchain*).
 "Storing LBC" usually means storing the keys.

 ### 51% Attack

 Also known as >50% attack or a *double spend* attack.
-An attacker can make a payment, wait till the merchant accepts some number of *confirmations* and provides the service, then starts mining a parallel chain of blocks starting with a block before the transaction.
+An attacker can make a payment, wait until the merchant accepts some number of *confirmations* and provides the service, and then start mining a parallel chain of blocks starting with a block before the transaction.
 This parallel blockchain then includes another transaction that spends the same *outputs* on some other address.
 When the parallel chain becomes more *difficult*, it is considered a *main chain* by all nodes and the original transaction becomes invalid.
-Having more than a half of total *hashrate* guarantees possibility to overtake chain of any length, hence the name of an attack (strictly speaking, it is "more than 50%", not 51%).
-Also, even 40% of hashrate allows making a double spend, but the chances are less than 100% and are diminishing exponentially with the number of confirmations that the merchant requires.
+Having more than half of the total *hashrate* guarantees the possibility to overtake a chain of any length, hence the name of the attack (strictly speaking, it is "more than 50%", not 51%).
+Also, even 40% hashrate allows making a double spend, but the chances are less than 100% and are diminishing exponentially with the number of confirmations that the merchant requires.

 ---